Information on enrolment and course of study

 3) Purpose of the data processing and the nature of the data processed

-Students who intend to report their disability or specific learning disability (SLD) to the University in order to take advantage of the support and financial benefits will have to attach, at the time of enrollment - by accessing the online reserved area - valid certification, complete with diagnosis.
+Students who intend to report their disability or specific learning disability (SLD) to the University in order to take advantage of the support and financial benefits will have to attach, at the time of enrolment - by accessing the online personal area – a complete valid certification with diagnosis.
 Failure to provide, in whole or in part, the data will prevent applicants from taking advantage of the aforementioned support and facilities.
-Certification can also be submitted to the competent offices.
+Certification may also be submitted to the competent offices at a later stage.

-We would also like to inform you that the personal data contained in the CV that we will ask you to submit when you graduate will be processed by the University in the performance of the activity of intermediation between demand and supply of internships and jobs (according to the provisions laid down in Legislative Decree no. 276/2003 as amended from time to time) to allow its students and graduates to get in touch with companies and other entities.
+We would also like to inform you that the personal data contained in your CV - that we will ask you to submit when you graduate - will be processed by the University in the performance of the activity of intermediation between demand and supply of internships and jobs (according to the provisions laid down in Legislative Decree no. 276/2003 as amended) to allow students and graduates to get in touch with companies and other entities.
 In particular, the University publishes on the website www.unive.it the CVs of the students throughout the duration of their course of studies and for the following 12 months after graduation.
 At the end of that period, the CVs will be automatically deleted from the website.
 The CVs are published in de-identified format (i.e. devoid of any personal data and other information that would allow the identity of the student/new graduate to be traced).
 In the performance of the activity of intermediation between demand and supply of internships and jobs and if you don’t oppose it – by sending an email to firstname.lastname@example.org – the University may send your CV to companies or other entities throughout the duration of your course of studies and for the following 36 months after graduation.
 At the end of that period, the CVs will be automatically deleted from the University databases.
 You may change at any time the information entered in your CV by updating it with your skills and your vocational and/or professional experiences by connecting to your Reserved Area under section “Your CV in the Career Service database”.

 Finally, the University may process your personal data for historical, statistical and scientific purposes, as well as to facilitate the analysis and improvement of the activities and services of teaching, research and the right to study, in the context of its institutional purposes and in compliance with the law.

-Last update: 20/01/2020
+Last update: 24/02/2020